ST. JOHN'S UNIV

 due.
 I strongly encourage you to use the services of the

 CLASSROOM BEHAVIOR: I expect that you will conduct yourselves as respectful adults in accordance with university tradition: to remain silent and attentive while I am lecturing or while a fellow student is asking a question; to clean up your area if you have littered it, etc. I am particularly sensitive about class disruptions, such as students talking to each other while I am lecturing or engaging in other academic work or activity not related to the class.
 Such behavior will not be tolerated as I consider it to be rude and disrespectful not only to me but also to your classmates.
 I will, therefore, exercise my right to dismiss from class any student who, in my opinion, is disruptive.
 One particular behavior that I consider distracting and disrespectful is the use of cell phones and similar communication equipment during class.
-Such equipment is to be turned off before you enter my class starts and kept out of view inside pocketbooks, knapsacks, etc. Only 2 or 3 students that I will designate during the first day of class will be allowed to have their phones on and only in vibrate mode to be alert for any campus emergency.
-Any other student whose phone rings, even if on vibrate mode, or who engages in any manipulation of a cell phone during class will be asked to leave the class.
+Such equipment is to be turned off before you enter my class and kept out of view inside pocketbooks, knapsacks, etc. Only 2 or 3 students that I will designate during the first day of class will be allowed to have their phones on and only in vibrate mode to be alert for any campus emergency.
+Any other student whose phone, PDA, etc., rings, pings, or goes off even if on vibrate mode, or who engages in any manipulation of such devices during class will be asked to leave the class.
 For the second offense, the matter will be automatically forwarded to the Dean of Students for disciplinary action.
 Laptops are not to be used during class time and should be turned off.